adammohammed/CMPSC200IPFilter/README.md

       https://github.com/adammohammed/CMPSC200IPFilter.git` or download the zip
       file and extract it to a directory of your choosing.
    3. Create a API token by logging in to canvas and following [these instructions](https://community.canvaslms.com/docs/DOC-10806-4214724194).
-   4. Create a file named /token/ in the application directory and paste your token.
+   4. Create a file named `token` in the application directory and paste your token.
-   5. Configure the =quizzes.json= file, explanations are in the next section.
+   5. Configure the `quizzes.json` file, explanations are in the next section.
    6. Set up a job to run this program at the times necessary

 ## Quizzes json file

    This file handles most of the configuration.
 It does take a bit of time to get set up, but once you fill it in, no more manual work is required.
-An example =quizzes.json= is provided, but it **must** be changed each semester.
+An example `quizzes.json` is provided, but it **must** be changed each semester.

 ### Information needed to fill in JSON file
 + Course ID